With a rich history spanning centuries, the iconic western boot symbolizes American equestrian culture and pride.

 As the Americas experienced a surge in boot popularity in mainstream fashion culture, many people began looking at the intricate properties that made each boot special — such as the design of the toe.

 There are many unique toes featured on boots, each with a different shape.
+The 9 most common boot toes are:

 Of the many western boot toes in existence, there are five mainstream ones: J, D, R, W, and square toes.